List of Marvel Comics characters: B: Bantam

-Bantam is a fictional mutant.
+Bantam is a mutant character appearing in American comic books published by Marvel Comics.
 Created by Jim Lee and John Byrne, the character first appeared in The Uncanny X-Men #282.

-Bantam is an assistant of Trevor Fitzroy who uses his power as a chronal anchor to keep track of his master's time portals.
+Bantam is an assistant of Trevor Fitzroy, who uses his power as a chronal anchor to keep track of his master's time portals.
 When Fitzroy takes over a future timeline and renames himself the Chronomancer, Bantam accompanies him.
 Bantam realizes that Fitzroy had been driven mad by his dreams of power, and eventually betrays his master to the rebellion led by Bishop.
-Bantam assists in the raising of the gate to the Chronomancer's keep, and dies at the hands of Fitzroy's Chronotroopers.
+Bantam assists in the raising of the gate to the Chronomancer's keep, and is killed by Fitzroy's Chronotroopers.

 Bantam kept track of all of Fitzroy's time portals still in stasis.
 He was sensitive to the bioenergy emissions of other superhumans, allowing him to locate the site where the energy was released.

-In other media
+Bantam in other media

-Bantam appears in the two-part X-Men: The Animated Series episode "One Man's Worth".
+Bantam appears in the X-Men: The Animated Series episode "One Man's Worth".

 Barbarus

 Eli Bard

-Eli Bard aka Eliphas is a fictional character appearing in American comic books published by Marvel Comics.
+Eli Bard, also known as Eliphas, is a character appearing in American comic books published by Marvel Comics.
 Created by Christopher Yost, Clayton Crain and Craig Kyle, Bard is a member of the Purifiers and an enemy of the X-Men.

 Eli Bard was born "Eliphas" at the height of the Roman Empire.
 He was recognized as an outstanding soldier until a spear injury ended his military career.
 For a while he worked unsuccessfully as a poet until he met Aurelia, one of the most powerful women in Rome.
 He soon married her and achieved a position in the Senate.
 As a well-respected senator, he was known as a great orator and a friend to the army.
 His wife left him for a general named Mascius and conspired to give Mascius his seat in the Senate.

 Left with nothing, Eliphas was approached by Selene, who offered him immortality in exchange for helping her kill and absorb every soul in Rome.
 Eliphas drew pentagrams and performed rituals at several locations in the city, but warned a small girl to get her family out.
 The girl's father alerted the authorities and Eliphas and Selene were captured before the spell could be carried out.
 Just before they were burned at the stake, Selene killed the guards.
 She cursed Eliphas for his perceived betrayal with an eternal life of torture, turning him into a vampire-like creature.
 Eliphas was buried alive for 700 years until a farmer discovered him in his field.
 Eliphas killed the farmer with a swift bite to the jugular.
 He spent the next several hundred years searching for Selene.
 He ran into the ancestral Apache tribe of Warpath.
 They recognized him as a vampire but could not stop him from wiping out almost the entire tribe.